feymanpriv/DOLG/README.md

 1. Feature extraction, set ${total_num} = n * (gpu_cards) in configs/example.yaml and run evaler/run.sh for feature extraction.

 2. Eval on ROxf and RPar, refer [`README.md`](revisitop/README.md) for data fetch and description.
-Groudtruth file and some examples are prepared in `revisitop`.
+Groudtruth file and some examples are prepared in [revisitop](https://github.com/feymanpriv/DOLG/tree/main/revisitop).

 ## Wights